sEMTor – The EMT simulator

 Modelling variability and heterogeneity of EMT scenarios highlights nuclear positioning and protrusions as main drivers of extrusion

-Steffen Plunder, Cathy Danesin, Bruno Glise, Marina A Ferreira, Sara Merino Aceituno and Eric Theveneau, 2023, bioRxiv.
+Steffen Plunder, Cathy Danesin, Bruno Glise, Marina A Ferreira, Sara Merino Aceituno and Eric Theveneau, Nature Communications (2024).

-An interactive, agent-based model to simulate epithelial-to-mesenchymal transitions-like events in a pseudostratified epithelium.
+An interactive, agent-based model to simulate epithelial-to-mesenchymal transition-like events in a pseudostratified epithelium.

 The simulation has epithelial control cells (green) and experimental cells (red).
 Experimental cells can be instructed to perform some or all of the following events in various orders: